mkmat/ETH-Computational-Thinking-Labs/README.md

 6. Selected results obtained with the codes
 7. If you like: Criticism, suggestions for improvements

+DO NOT:

+1. repeat the task descriptions
+2. show your code (only a few lines, if meaningful)

 Collect all your slides on one of your laptops, and save the presentation also on a stick (or at one of your github repositories).

 ## 6. Frequently asked questions and answers are collected [here](https://github.com/ETH-Computational-Thinking-Lab/CTL-FAQ/blob/main/README.md) <a name="FAQ">